dremotion/Embedded-Software-Classroom/README.md

 ## Feedback
-If you found a mistake (or) have a complaint (or) would like to suggest some improvement to the class, please do so via [this form][20]
+If you would like to suggest some improvement (or) have some feedback to the class, please do so via [this form][20]